-GDP: the annual growth rate in the gross domestic product at constant prices of country i at time t.
-Given that this is a cross-border study, GDP is supposed to be the most appropriate macroeconomic indicator as an indirect proxy for credit risk.
+-GDP is the annual growth rate in the gross domestic product at constant prices of country i at time t.
+Given that this is a cross-border study, GDP is appropriate supposed to he the most macroeconomic indicator as an indirect proxy for credit risk.
 Taking into consideration business cycle conditions, it could be seen as a control variable for procyclical effects of provisioning; a negative relationship with LLP is expected since a higher level of provisions should be observed if the economic situation declines.
 GDP data are from Eurostat.

-SIZE: bank dummy variable.
+-SIZE is a bank dummy variable.
 The intermediaries' categorization under the SSM is considered to take into account the dimension of the bank.
 Specifically, the banks in the sample have been distinguished in two groups, assuming the value of 0 if the bank is a less significant institution (meaning that it is supervised directly by a National Supervisory Authority), whereas 1 if it is a significant institution under the direct supervision of the European Central Bank.
-To the best of my knowledge, this is the first study investigating the relation of this variable and LLP; there is no clear evidence of the possible sign of the relation between SIZE and LLP.
+To the best of our knowledge, this is the first study investigating the relationship between this variable and LLP, there is no clear evidence of the possible sign of the relation between SIZE and LLP.

-COU: country dummy variable.
-It is a set of country dummy variables controlling for specific differences in the level of loan loss provisions across countries; they are included with an intention to assess if country-specific effects really matter.
+-COU is a country dummy variable.
+This is a set of country dummy variables controlling for specific differences in the level of loan loss provisions across countries; they are included with an intention to assess if country-specific effects really matter.

-YEAR: year dummy variable.
-It is a set of dummy time variables aimed at capturing the unobserved time-invariant effect that is not included in the regression.
-There is no clear evidence of the possible sign of the relation with LLP; a possible trend could be observed considering the impact of the last economic downturn.
+-YEAR is a year dummy variable.
+This is a set of dummy time variables aimed at capturing unobserved time-invariant effects that are not included in the regression.
+There is no clear evidence of the possible sign of the relationship with LLP, a possible trend could be observed considering the impact of the last economic downturn.

-Against this backdrop, it is worth noted that the accounting regime does not raise any issues since all the banks in the sample are under IFRS.
-Taken the variables altogether, the following model specification is applied to give an answer to the first research question.
+Against this backdrop, it is worth noting that the accounting regime does not raise any issues since all the banks in the sample are under IFRS.
+Taking all the variables together, the following model specification is applied to give an answer to the first research question.

-$LLP{i,t} = \alpha_0 + \alpha_1 NPL{i,t} LLP{i,t} = \alpha_0 + \alpha_1 NPL{i,t} + \alpha_2 LOA{i,t} + \alpha_3 EAR{i,t} + \alpha_4 T1{i,t} + \alpha_5 SIGN{i,(t+1,t)} + \alpha_6 GDP{i,t} + \alpha_7 SIZE_t + \sum COU + \sum YEAR + \varepsilon$ (1)
+$$LLP{i,t} = \alpha_0 + \alpha_1 NPL{i,t} + \alpha_2 LOA{i,t} + \alpha_3 EAR{i,t} + \alpha_4 T1{i,t} + \alpha_5 SIGN{i,(t+1,t)} + \alpha_6 GDP{i,t} + \alpha_7 SIZE_t + \sum COU + \sum YEAR + \varepsilon$$ (1)

-4) Banking regulation and supervision variables.
-The second set of components represents explanatory variables of banking regulation and supervision, which may have either a positive or a negative effect on credit institutions' decisions to earnings management practices.
+Banking regulation and supervision variables

+The second set of components represents explanatory variables of banking regulation and supervision, which may have either a positive or a negative effect on credit institutions' decisions about earnings management practices.

-As said above, this profile is deepened using evidence from the "Bank Regulation and Supervision Survey", carried out by the World Bank.
-The survey is a source of comparable worldwide data on how banks are regulated and supervised by competent authorities; it is based on a list of questions sent to competent regulatory and supervisory authorities around the world and covers various aspects of banking, entry requirements, ownership including restrictions, capital requirements, activity restrictions, external auditing requirements, deposit insurance scheme characteristics, loan classification and provisioning requirements, accounting and disclosure requirements, troubled bank resolution actions, quality of supervisory personnel.
+As stated above, this profile is deepened using evidence from the "Bank Regulation and Supervision Survey", carried out by the World Bank.
+The survey is a source of comparable worldwide data on how banks are regulated and supervised by competent authorities; it is based on a list of questions sent to competent regulatory and supervisory authorities around the world and covers various aspects of banking, including entry requirements, ownership capital requirements, restrictions, activity restrictions, external auditing requirements, deposit insurance scheme characteristics, loan classification and provisioning requirements, accounting and disclosure requirements, troubled bank resolution actions, quality of supervisory personnel.